kevin-cazal/draft-camp-dj/part1_basic_jukebox/detailed.md

 Text is one of the most fundamental ways to communicate information.
 In p5.js, displaying text is like writing on a digital canvas - you decide what to write, where to write it, and how it should look.

-**Real-world analogy**: Imagine a billboard.
-You choose:
-- The message ("OPEN 24 HOURS")
-- Where it's placed (on the highway)
-- The size (large enough to read from far away)
-- The color (bright and eye-catching)

 ### Step 1 (A): Add Variables

 Variables are essential for storing information that you want to use later.
 We'll create a variable to store the text we want to display.

 **Why use variables?** Instead of hardcoding "Merry Christmas!" everywhere in your code, you store it in a variable.
 This makes it easy to change later - update it in one place, and it changes everywhere.

-**Example from daily life**: Imagine you're making a recipe with "butter" mentioned 10 times.
-If you decide to use "margarine" instead, you have to change it 10 times.
-But if you had a variable like "fat = butter", you'd only change it once!

 Here's how to declare a variable in JavaScript: